 I found by making the secondary areas of the design an opacity of 50% white, I could easily achieve a paler version of the background colour – designs coded K. At this point the design was effectively vertical…

 By rotating the syncopation design to run horizontally I saw that each “tile” had what appeared to be a top middle and bottom, which went 50% – 100% – 50%.
 As a test, I changed the tint of the top to 20% white making it appear darker.
 Then changed the bottom one to 70% white making it lighter.
 The effect gives the design three shades (of the background colour) plus white.
 For this final version I removed some of the odd tiles that stood out in the earlier patterns.
 This makes the pattern repeat less easy to spot – and reduces the odd rivers that ran through earlier versions.

 Creating This Website Page

-I chose a set of my favourite designs from a total of 251 variations.
-They are roughly sorted by colour.
-Rolling your mouse over an image will display its code.
+All of the designs shown are from Syncopation version L. Rolling your mouse over an image will display its code.
 Each of the slideshows has a different set-up depending on the screen sized used.
-Those using a small mobile will be shown a lot less images than those using large desktop screens.
+Those using a small mobile will be shown less images than those using large desktop screens.